-The application site does not contain any ecological designations, however the applicant has submitted a Preliminary Ecological Appraisal and Bat Activity Survey in order to identify and address any ecological issues arising out of the development.
+The application site does not contain any ecological designations and whilst being located within the consultation zone for the Blaen Cynon SAC, the Council's Ecologist has confirmed that the application will not have any impacts on the features for which the SAC is designated.
+The applicant has however submitted a Preliminary Ecological Appraisal and Bat Activity Survey in order to identify and address any ecological issues arising out of the development.
 In respect of these issues, the main impact that has been identified resulting from the scheme is the effect that the proposed development could have on bats and other animal species which may be occupying the site and the surrounding natural habitat.

-The Preliminary Ecology Appraisal accompanying the application identifies that the site has potential to support protected species such as bats, amphibians (such as great crested newts) breeding birds and reptiles.
-Further recommendations are made for bat activity surveys, as well as vegetation and woodland pre-construction checks for breeding birds, badgers and reptiles and the need for the floodlighting to be directed away from surrounding woodland.
-As a result of the subsequent bat surveys carried out, a low number of common and soprano pipistrelle, noctule, Brandts / whiskered and brown long-eared bats were recorded foraging in the vegetation and tree around the boundary of the site and occasionally commuting across the site and the report puts a number of suggestions forward in order to reduce the potential impact on bats and other animal species identified.
+The Preliminary Ecology Appraisal accompanying the application identifies that the site has potential to support protected species such as bats, breeding birds, reptiles and hedgehogs.
+Further recommendations are made for further bat activity surveys, as well as vegetation and woodland pre-construction checks for breeding birds, badgers, reptiles and hedgehogs and the need for the floodlighting to be directed away from surrounding woodland.
+As a result of the subsequent bat surveys carried out, a low number of noctule, common pipistrelle and soprano pipistrelle bats were recorded foraging and commuting on the site and the report puts a number of suggestions forward in order to reduce the potential impact on bats and other animal species identified.
 These include that the floodlighting should be directed to limit light disturbance with restricted operational times and that night-time working during the construction period should be avoided, with any temporary artificial lighting agreed in advance.
-It is also confirmed that further recommendations for breeding birds, badgers, reptiles and amphibians provided in the Preliminary Ecological Appraisal will also need to be adhered to.
+In response to a request for further details of details of trees and scrub being lost to the scheme, the applicant's ecologist has confirmed that the proposed clearance of secondary woodland is minimal and no roosting features were identified within the clearance areas.

-In response to the information submitted, the Council's Ecologist has confirmed that provided that the recommendations contained in both the Preliminary Ecological Appraisal and Bat Activity Survey Report are adhered to, in addition to specific restrictions on night-time working and the use of artificial lighting, the ecological impacts of the scheme will be acceptable.
-The comments received from NRW supports this approach and subjects to the imposition of suitable conditions, it is therefore considered that the ecological impacts of the floodlighting can be acceptably mitigated and the requirements of Policy AW8 of the LDP will be satisfied.
+In response to the information submitted, the Council's Ecologist has confirmed that provided that all of the recommendations contained in both the Preliminary Ecological Appraisal and Bat Activity Survey Report are secured through a Wildlife

+Protection Plan condition, the ecological impacts of the scheme will be acceptable.
+The comments received from NRW support this approach and subject to the imposition of suitable conditions, it is therefore considered that the ecological impacts of the floodlighting can be acceptably mitigated and the requirements of Policy AW8 of the LDP will be satisfied.